8. Appendix

 • exposed sharp aggregate paving finishes are not included in the design.

-• tan bark or mulch should be used as a soft fall option, where required
+• tan bark or mulch must be used as a soft fall option, where required

 • soft fall mulch should not be included in areas adjacent to indoor education and play spaces